-Mike Matthews in 1979, when he was general manager research & development at Rangitaiki Plans CDC
+Mike Matthews in 1979, when he was general manager research & development at Rangitaiki Plans CDC.

-Amundson was very effective at getting funds for university research.
+getting funds for university research.
 In association with fellow membrane-processing enthusiast Charlie Hill of the university's chemical engineering department, he had secured funding to install pilot scale RO and UF plants in the food science department.